 I often see them at Trader Joe’s and the grocery store.
 You can even purchase them from Amazon and order a live pothos plant online!
 Because they grow such beautiful trailing leaves, I love styling them on bookshelves and open shelving.

-How to propagate pothos plants
+Tips to propagate pothos plants

-- Count up about 4-5 healthy leaves
+- From the bottom, count up about 4-5 healthy leaves.

 - Place the jar in a well lit place but not direct lighting (I sit mine on a shelf near a window)